rafalploszanski/url_shortener/README.md

   http://0.0.0.0:8000/api/schema/swagger-ui/
 ```

+You can use Postman with predefined Postman collections:
+- load postman collections from `./api/postman_collections/*.postman_collection.json`

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your ./envs/api.env file